 1. Verify that the electric fuel pump is operating by listening for a "whirring" sound for several seconds after the ignition switch is turned to the ON position.
-If no sound can be heard, see Electric Fuel Pump/Fuel Level Sensor (EFI) in this section.
-2. Check for a flashing EFI icon on the LCD.
-If EFI is flashing, see ECU Error Codes (EFI) in Section 5.
+If no sound can be heard, see Electric Fuel Pump/Fuel Level Sensor in this section.
+2. Check for a flashing DTC (Diagnostic Trouble Code) on the LCD.
+If a code is flashing, see appropriate Diagnostic Trouble Codes (DTC) in Section 5.
 3. Make sure there is sufficient, clean gas in the gas tank.
 4. Verify that the battery is sufficiently charged to crank the engine over at normal speed.
 5. Check the air filter housing and air filter for contamination.
 Clean or replace as necessary (see Section 2).